This store requires javascript to be enabled for some features to work correctly.

 Adapt your diet before, during and after skiing

 Refueling is therefore very important during your outings.
-During meals, favor foods rich in carbohydrates such as rice or pasta for example, accompanied by proteins (white meat, chickpeas, red beans) to allow your muscles to recover well after exercise.
+During meals, choose foods rich in carbohydrates such as rice or pasta for example, accompanied by proteins (white meat, chickpeas, red beans) to allow your muscles to recover well after exercise.